Volunteer Job Descriptions

 Our events could not run without the help of dozens of volunteers - there's no better way to get really close to the action, and to learn more about our sport!

 Can you help out?
 Our organizers would love to put you to work!
 And you’re usually well rewarded with great lunches and enormous thanks.
+Contact the event sites if you can help - event sites are listed here!

 - Scorer -use an adding machine to calculate dressage scores.
 It is helpful if you have experience running an adding machine but not necessary.
 On-the-job training can be provided.
 This is a sit down job, usually under cover or inside out of the weather.
 Attention to detail is important.